Riomari1/INFO5940-AI/README.md

 Note: Added chromadb==1.2.2 to requirements.txt for semantic retrieval.
 Note: Changed pandas in req.txt to also include numpy because of a binary compatibility issue numpy==1.26.4 pandas==2.2.2
+Note: I found the GitHub Secrets setup unclear, so I chose not to include my API key to be safe.

+## Instructions for running application
+In your terminal run:
+pip install -r requirements.txt export API_KEY="your_actual_API_KEY"
+streamlit run chat_with_pdf.py

+## Features
+Features Overview
+1. Dynamic Document Chunking

+Automatically adjusts chunk size based on total document length.

+Small documents → larger chunks for deeper context.

+Large documents → smaller chunks for speed and efficiency.

+Manual override through sidebar controls.

+2. File Support

+Accepts .pdf, .txt, and .md documents.

+Uses PyPDF for text extraction with robust error handling.

+3. Flexible Retrieval Options

+Built-in fallback retriever (token-overlap scoring).

+LangChain integration with Chroma vectorstore and OpenAI embeddings when dependencies are available.

+Adjustable “Top K” slider controls how many document chunks are retrieved for each query.

+4. Interactive Streamlit Interface

+File upload panel and customizable chunking settings.

+Persistent chat history for follow-up questions.

+“Show sources” expander to view document provenance for each response.

+Option to reset or rebuild the in-memory index anytime.

+5. Transparent Query Processing

+Every response includes only text grounded in the retrieved document sources.

+If no relevant information is found, the assistant explicitly says so.

 # INFO 5940
 Welcome to the INFO 5940 repository.
 You will complete your work using [**GitHub Codespaces**](#about-github-codespaces) and save your progress in your own GitHub repository.
 This guide will walk you through setting up the development environment and running the test notebook.